Azure-Samples/azd-functions-sharepoint-webhooks/README.md

     Supply an environment name, such as `spofuncs-quickstart` when prompted.
 In `azd`, the environment is used to maintain a unique deployment context for your app.

-1. Add a file named `local.settings.json` in the root of your project with the following contents:
+1. Add a file named `local.settings.json` in the root of your project with the following contents, and replace the placeholders with your own values:

    ```json
    {